Just as trees begin to leaf out in the spring season, spongy moth caterpillars (formerly gypsy moth) are hard at work, eating those brand-new leaves.

 When it comes to tree pests, the best thing we can do is learn more, then take proactive steps to control them.
 Here are all the gypsy moth facts you need!

-Spongy Moth Caterpillar: The Damage It Does and How to Control It (Even in Massachusetts in 2018)
+Spongy Moth Caterpillar: The Damage It Does and How to Control It

 Where did the spongy moth come from?